linuxkit/linuxkit/docs/kernel-patches.md

 git format-patch -o $KITSRC/kernel/patches-4.9 v4.9.15..HEAD
 ```

-The, create a PR for Moby.
+The, create a PR for LinuxKit.